zzlee/netlog-dev/README.md

     npx wrangler dev
     ```

+## Frontend Details

+The frontend is a single-page application built with React and TypeScript, styled with Bootstrap 5 and Bootstrap Icons.
+It provides a dashboard to view and create event logs.

+### Features:

+-   **Event Dashboard:** Displays a list of event logs.
+    -   **Event Source Selection:** A dropdown menu at the top allows filtering event logs by specific event sources or viewing all events.
+        -   The default selection is "* All Events", showing all logs sorted by timestamp (descending).
+    -   **Event Log Table:** Event logs are presented in a clean, tabular format with "日期時間" and "事件內容" columns.
+-   **Create Event:** A modal window allows users to create new event logs without navigating away from the event list.
+    -   Click the `+` icon next to "Event Dashboard" to open the creation modal.
+    -   After successful creation or cancellation, the modal closes, and the event list automatically refreshes.

+### How to Interact:

+-   **View Events:** On the main page, use the "Select Event Source:" dropdown to filter logs.
+The default view shows all events.
+-   **Create Event:** Click the `+` icon next to the "Event Dashboard" title.
+Fill in the "Event Source Name" and "Event Content" in the modal, then click "Create Event".
+The list will refresh automatically.

 ## Backend Details

 The backend is built with Cloudflare Workers, utilizing TypeScript and the Hono.js web framework.
 It interacts with Cloudflare D1 for database operations.